lawrenceahenry/Cybersecurity-boot-camp/README.md

 https://app.diagrams.net/#G1zPLZgBGqDFZ9h9GnVdb6dDyJT6rMKglO
 https://drive.google.com/file/d/1zPLZgBGqDFZ9h9GnVdb6dDyJT6rMKglO/view?usp=sharing

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the YML file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  ---
+  - name: Configure Elk VM with Docker
+    hosts: elk
+    remote_user: azadmin
+    become: true
+    tasks:
+      # Use apt module
+      - name: Install docker.io
+        apt:
+          update_cache: yes
+          force_apt_get: yes
+          name: docker.io
+          state: present

+        #Use apt module
+      - name: Install python3-pip
+        apt:
+          force_apt_get: yes
+          name: python3-pip
+          state: present

+        #Use pip module
+      - name: Install Docker python module
+        pip:
+          name: docker
+          state: present

+         #Use command module
+     - name: Increase virtual memory
+        command: sysctl -w vm.max_map_count=262144

+        #Use sysctl module
+     - name: Use more memory
+        sysctl:
+          name: vm.max_map_count
+          value: "262144"
+          state: present
+          reload: yes

+       #Use docker_container module
+     - name: download and launch a docker elk container
+        docker_container:
+          name: elk
+          image: sebp/elk:761
+          state: started
+          restart_policy: always
+          # Please list the ports that ELK runs on
+          published_ports:
+            - 5601:5601
+            - 9200:9200
+            - 5044:5044

+        #Use systemd module
+      - name: Enable service docker on boot
+        systemd:
+          name: docker
+          enabled: yes

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use